The topic of ‘Can Women Have It All’ is a very contentious one, but what does ‘having it all’ really mean?

 Shouldn’t ‘having it all’ be having all of what YOU want.

 I have it all.
-I have:

 - A loving husband who works very hard to provide for our family